Maxwell, Texas

 Maxwell is an unincorporated community in Caldwell County, Texas, United States.
 According to the Handbook of Texas, it had a population of 500 in 2000.
-It is located within the Greater Austin metropolitan area.
+The community is located within the Greater Austin metropolitan area.

 History

-In 1887, the Katy built through the community, and the original name, New Martindale, was changed to Maxwell in honor of Thomas Maxwell, who obtained a grant in 1845 for the league of land on which the community stands.
-Maxwell's earliest settlers came primarily from Alabama and other states, but in the 1880s German groups arrived; their influence is still visible in the community.
-Mexican farmworkers added a second large component to the local population.
-Social life in early Maxwell centered on the dancing, singing, and shooting clubs traditional to German communities.
-The Maxwell Social Club was organized in 1953 to supervise athletic and recreational activities and to assist in welfare, relief, and other civic projects.
-The Maxwell post office was established in 1888.
-The population increased from twenty-five to 100 between 1890 and 1892 and the town acquired two general stores, a gristmill, and a gin.
-Fire almost destroyed Maxwell on three occasions-in 1887, in 1910, after which the town rebuilt its commercial area in brick, and in 1922.
-Maxwell had a population of 225, two churches, two general stores, two cotton gins, and a bank in 1914, and later three cotton gins, a restaurant, a physician, a drugstore, and numerous retail establishments.
-In 1929, the town had a population of 400 and eighteen businesses.
+The community's original name, New Martindale, was changed to Maxwell in 1887 when the Katy Railroad was built through it.
+Thomas Maxwell, who received a grant for the land on which the community is located in 1845, was honored by the name change.
+The majority of Maxwell's early immigrants came from Alabama and other states, but German groups began to migrate there in the 1880s; their impact may still be seen today.
+Adding a second sizable segment to the local population were Mexican farmworkers.
+Early Maxwell's social life was dominated by the singing, dancing, and shooting clubs common to German settlements.
+The Maxwell Social Club was established in 1953 to oversee sporting and leisure activities as well as to support charitable, humanitarian, and other community programs.
+In 1888, the Maxwell post office was founded.
+Between 1890 and 1892, the town's population rose from 25 to 100, and it added two general stores, a gristmill, and a gin.
+Maxwell came dangerously close to being destroyed by fire three times: in 1887, in 1910 (when the town rebuilt its commercial district in brick), and in 1922.
+In 1914, Maxwell had 225 residents, two churches, two general stores, two cotton gins, and a bank.
+Later, the town added three cotton gins, a restaurant, a doctor's office, a drug store, and a number of retail stores.
+The village had 400 residents and eighteen enterprises in 1929.
 It subsequently declined.
-In 1980, the community was the location for the filming of a movie, Raggedy Man, in which locals appeared in small roles.
-The Katy Railroad, purchased by the Union Pacific, opened new routes to San Marcos in 1989.
-In 1990, Maxwell had the post office, nine small businesses, and a population of 185.
-The population grew to 500 by 2000.
-The community's largest employer, the Nagle Manufacturing and Supply Company manufactured coathangers.
+The area served as the backdrop for the 1980 filming of Raggedy Man, in which residents had small roles.
+In 1989, the Union Pacific Railroad acquired the Katy Railroad and added new routes to San Marcos.
+The post office, nine small enterprises, and 185 people were all present in Maxwell in 1990.
+500 people were living there in 2000.
+The Nagle Manufacturing and Supply Company, the major employer in the area, made coathangers.

-Although it is unincorporated, Maxwell has a post office, with the ZIP Code of 78656.
+Although it is unincorporated, Maxwell has a post office, with the ZIP Code 78656.

 The Gospel Broadcasting Network films a syndicated network called World Video Bible School in the community.
 The National Hispanic Institute is headquartered in the community.

-On June 20, 2022, two brothers of the Maxwell Volunteer Fire Department were killed when their truck crashed into another vehicle while they were fighting a wildfire.